 - A needs analysis of catch-up immunisation in refugee-background and asylum seeker communities in Victoria

-Learn about the work of the Victorian Refugee Health Network Immunisation Working Group.
+Learn about the Victorian Refugee Health Network’s Immunisation Projects.

 For further clarification on Immunisation you can call the Victorian Department of Health and Human Services on 1300 882 008 (Monday to Friday from 9am to 12noon and 2pm to 3pm).
 At all other times email your immunisation enquiry to